 Exploring the Siddur

 Learn the ins and outs of the Hebrew language in order to be able to read and understand the Siddur and Torah in the original.
-Please join us on Tuesday evenings, 7:00‑8:00 p.m., in the Abbell Library.
-For more information, contact Mitchell Brown (mitchellbrown46_at_gmail.com). (dates and exceptions).
+Two groups meet in the Abbell Library on Tuesday evenings: beginners 6:00-7:00 p.m. and intermediate students 7:00‑8:00 p.m.
+For more information, contact Mitchell Brown (mitchellbrown46_at_gmail_dot_com).
+Classes resume March 13.

 Interested in learning Hebrew?
 Master teacher Rivka Kahana offers two classes on most Sunday mornings: Intermediate Hebrew at 10:00 and Advanced Hebrew at 11:00.
 New students are always welcome, including teens.
-Please contact the Rodfei Zedek office for tuition information and other details for these classes (dates).
+Please contact the Rodfei Zedek office for tuition information and other details for these classes (2018 dates).

 Rabbi Larry Edwards leads a half hour of Talmud study each week following Monday morning minyan and ending by 9:00.
 Beginners are welcome, as are those who have studied Talmud in the past.
-English is the language of instruction.
+English is the language of instruction (dates).

 - To acquaint ourselves with the actual text of Isaiah, both in English translation and in the original Hebrew.
 Students do not have to be proficient in Hebrew to follow along.